paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 For extra points, we can create a codeless listener.

 ***Step 7***: Create a UI Button GameObject in a Canvas and change the image type to *Filled*.
-Note that moving the *Fill Amount* slider causes the button to change background proportionately.
+Note that moving the *Fill Amount* slider causes the button to change background.

 <img src="Slider-7-Image-to-Fill.png" width="50%">